Kamala Harris wants to end private health insurance, a new Democratic litmus test

 But even some of the same senators backing the Sanders bill, including Harris, have also signed on to legislation that expands a Medicare or Medicare-like option to more people without ending employer-based insurance.

-While less far-reaching than Medicare For All, these plans and various competing proposals are less disruptive and require fewer new taxes.
+While less far-reaching than Medicare For All, the various proposals are less disruptive and require fewer new taxes.
 If implemented, most Americans who get insurance through their job might notice anything had changed, at least at first.

 By backing multiple approaches at once, Democrats showed a united front in favor of expanded public health coverage and against Republican efforts to repeal Obamacare and cut Medicaid.
 But it's harder to suss out their individual voices when everyone is singing together.